wggRobotic/guiniverse/README.md

 ## Overview

-This project will be a graphical user interface (GUI) for a Mars rover using ImGui.
-The GUI provides various tools and visualizations for controlling and monitoring the rover's operations.
+This project is a graphical user interface (GUI) for the robots we are working on currently.
+The GUI provides various tools and visualizations for controlling and monitoring the selected robots operations.

-## Future-Features
+## Robots

-- Real-time control and monitoring of the Mars rover.
-- Interactive visualization of sensor data and rover states.
-- Customizable widgets and controls using ImGui.
+# N10 (mars rover)

+implemented

+# Idefix (robo dog)

+comming soon

+# NoName (4-wheel explorer)

+comming soon